 Educational seminars are offered (depending on availability) to senior high schools in our local area.
 These include various topics from evolution and ecology, biodiversity, history of life, to preparing for a career in science.
 Two posters the "Origin of Life" and the "Evolution of death", which are based on my book “The evolutionary origins of life and death” by the University of Chicago Press, are available for teaching purposes.
 To order printed posters (any size) email the manager at the durandfoundation at g mail dot com.
 The cost is for printing and delivery.

-I was an associate editor for the journal Methods in Ecology and Evolution (2017-2020).
-As part of my duties, I provided outreach advice to new reviewers where English was a second language (https://methodsblog.com/2018/09/11/peer-review-week-2018/).
-This will hopefully helpfully be helpful to those whose native language is not English.
+I am an associate editor for the journal Methods in Ecology and Evolution (2017-).
+As part of my activities, I provided outreach advice to new reviewers who are communicators of English as a second language (https://methodsblog.com/2018/09/11/peer-review-week-2018/).
 I also take part in the sterling work that the journal does in promoting LGBTI+ participation in the STEM disciplines.

 I direct a community outreach program on ‘evolution in society’ to high school students aged 6-18 (5 weekends per year, field trips, and laboratory work) (2019-).
 This program helps to educate scholars on the importance of algae in freshwater systems in the Johannesburg area.
 For more on this project please email the manager at my foundation (durandfoundation at g mail dot com).
 Associated with this is the SANPCC (South African national Phycology Culture Collection for microalgae) www.sanpcc.org.za.
-We initiated this culture collection in 2018 as a repository for the preservation of unicellular algal isolates, teaching, and microalgal research in South Africa.
-This has now been fully funded and taken over by Umgeni Water.
+I initiated this culture collection in 2018 as a repository for the preservation of unicellular algal isolates, teaching, and microalgal research in South Africa.
+I am pleased to say that this has now been fully funded and taken over by Umgeni Water.

 Bioinformatic databases and algorithms